 How does the Silhouette Quiz work?

-We kick-off around 7 pm in the UK and usually wrap up around two hours later.
-The initial tweet will be of a silhouette of a classic motorcycle, like the one below from Silhouette Quiz No. 59.
-We ask that you re-tweet this tweet before replying with your first answer so that we can spread the word about the Silhouette Quiz across Twitter.
+We kick-off around 7 pm in the UK and usually wrap up around 8.30 pm.
+The initial tweet will be of a silhouette of a classic motorcycle (check out our Twitter media feed and look at last Monday to see the most recent example – go on, we’ll wait for you to come back).
+Back?
+Right then, here goes: we ask that you re-tweet the silhouette tweet before replying with your first answer so that we can spread the word about the Silhouette Quiz across Twitter.

 What do we mean by “a classic motorcycle”?

 For the purposes of the silhouette quiz, any motorcycle launched 15 years or more ago is eligible.
 Also, I try to only use images of standard production motorcycles (i.e. nothing modified with aftermarket components).

 Do you have any tips on how to do this?

 People use various clues to identify potential answers.
 One of our regulars can tell the make of a motorcycle from the mirrors alone.
 No one is quite sure how.
 The biggest clues are probably the wheels (not the wire ones though), the engine outline and the shape of the fuel tank and seat cowl/tail unit (or, indeed, the absence of a tail unit).